giraffe-fsharp/Giraffe/DOCUMENTATION.md

         else skip
 ```

-If you were to have a `HttpHandler` defined with the `task {}` CE then you could alternatively also return `None` in order to skip the remaining pipeline:
+If you were to have an `HttpHandler` defined with the `task {}` CE then you could alternatively also return `None` in order to skip the remaining pipeline:

 ```fsharp
 let GET : HttpHandler =